Metawidget is proudly: Open Source (OSI) Friend of the JBoss Community

 Desktop: Metawidget has a native Swing JComponent and a native SWT Composite

-Web: Metawidget has a native component/taglib for each popular Web framework
+Web: Metawidget has a native component/taglib for each popular Web technology

 Mobile: Metawidget has a native Android View